Gwillison415/hackerNews/README.md

 Let's fix it.

 ### Now pair up and work on the following challenge:
+Fork this repo.
+Checkout the solution branch.
+Commit any changes you make your fork of this repo.

 * Upon clicking the More button, fetch the next page of results.

 * When there are no results, the table should show "No result"